e-j-w/Gridlock/README.md

 Maintainer: Jonathan Williams

+## Introduction

+Are you the type of person who needs to fit a chisq surface in 2 variables to a 3rd order polynomial and then find the local minimum and confidence interval in each variable even though one of the variables is bounded to zero?
+Or maybe you just want to fit a line to some data and have the x-intercept be automatically calculated?
+Boy, do I have a program for you!

 ## Description

 Gridlock is a program for fitting grids of data points with various functions and finding fit properties (eg. confidence intervals, intercepts, vertices).
 Fitting routines are available for data with up to 3 free parameters.
 Example data is included in the files in the `sample` directory.